brampat/security/README.md

 # Security
 Collection of links to Security stuff

+## Disclaimer:
+Do NOT use this knowledge for any illegal activities and / or any activities that you do NOT have explicit authorization to do so.
+Failure to gain authorization BEFORE you even try to hack a system may result in prosecution and punishment in either confinement and / or fines.

 ## Getting started
 [How to get your first job as a hacker](https://medium.com/@hakluke/how-to-get-your-first-job-as-a-hacker-7c1f5c4bf4b3) - Luke Stephens<br>
 [Careers in Security, Ethical Hacking and advice onm getting started](https://www.troyhunt.com/careers-in-security-ethical-hacking-and-advice-on-where-to-get-started/) - Troy Hunt<br>

 ## Pages similar like this
 [Resources for learning Hacking](https://github.com/faizann24/Resources-for-learning-Hacking) - Faizan Ahmad

 ## Books